-Cause 4 Cats is dedicated to improving the quality of life for CATS: pet, stray, and feral by promoting TNR (trap-neuter-return), rescue, shelter through foster homes and adoption.
+Cause 4 Cats is dedicated to improving the quality of life for CATS: pet, stray, and feral by promoting TNR (trap-neuter-return), rescue, shelter (through foster homes when available) and adoption.

 We are a California non-profit organization supported solely by private donations.
 We have tax exemption status with the IRS as a 501(c) (3) non-profit organization, Fed ID# 34-2018427.